 The Family Tree: Liddicoatite & Dravite

-The color of some Tourmaline gems can be enhanced through heat treatment.
-Some greenish stones can be made deep green, some brownish-red stones can be made red, and some light pink stones can be made colorless through heating.
-Paraiba Tourmaline is sometimes heated to improve its color too.
-This is relatively rare for most varieties, though, and the vast majority of the colors we offer at Gemporia come to you entirely naturally.
+The colour of some Tourmaline gems can be enhanced through heat treatment.
+Some greenish stones can be made deep green, some brownish-red stones can be made red, and some light pink stones can be made colourless through heating.
+Paraiba Tourmaline is sometimes heated to improve its colour too.
+This is relatively rare for most varieties, though, and the vast majority of the colours we offer at Gemporia come to you entirely naturally.

 Tourmalines are found tucked away in all four corners of the world.
 However, most on the market today are from Brazil.
 We source many of our Tourmaline stones from the Cruzeiro and Pederneira mines near the town of São José da Safira in Brazil’s famous Minas Gerais (‘general mines’) state.
 The houses in São José da Safira are painted in a range of bright colours; such is the importance of gemstone mining in this area.
 Chrome Tourmaline mostly comes from the Merelani area of Tanzania, also renowned as the world’s only source of Tanzanite.
 Other sources of gem-quality stones include India, Sri Lanka, Madagascar, Mozambique, Nigeria, Kenya, Namibia and Malawi.